 Monstera Obliqua Peru Care

 Proper care of Monstera obliqua is critical.
-Since it grows slowly and will take a long time to recover from damage.
+Since it grows slowly, recovering from damage will take a long time.
 Overwatering and unacceptable lighting conditions are two of the most common causes of unhealthy Monstera obliqua plants.

 Monstera obliqua requires high humidity levels and well-draining soil to thrive.
-You’ll also need to fertilize it regularly and watch for insects and disease issues.
-Below are all the details you need to successfully grow Monstera obliqua Peru.
+You must also fertilize it regularly and watch for insects and disease issues.
+Below are all the details you need to grow Monstera obliqua Peru successfully.

 Soil